yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 documented and didn't have a media type registered.
 This was addressed in 2005 via publication of {{!RFC4180}} and the concurrent registration of the "text/csv" media type.

-Since the publication of {{!RFC4180}}, the CSV format has evolved and this specification seeks to reflect these changes as well as update the "text/csv" media type registration.
+Since the publication of {{!RFC4180}}, the CSV format has evolved and this document seeks to update the "text/csv" media type registration reflecting these changes.

 ## Terminology
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT",